Doppler ultrasonography: Blood vessels

 Duplex evaluation is usually done prior to any invasive testing or surgical procedure.
 Ultrasound duplex scanning can provide additional information that may guide therapeutic decisions.
 The location and severity of arterial narrowings and occlusions can be identified.
 The vascular sonographer can map disease in lower-extremity segments with great accuracy, though duplex scanning is more time-consuming than other lower-extremity arterial studies.

 An alternative to Doppler to visualize vessels is B-flow, which digitally highlights weak flow reflectors (mainly red blood cells) while suppressing the signals from the surrounding stationary tissue.
 It can visualize flowing blood and surrounding stationary tissues simultaneously.
+It also can monitor the pulse of blood vessels via doppler pulse detection.

 In addition to visualization, ultrasound can also be used in Doppler auscultation (without visual), similar to using an ultrasound baby monitor, to locate clots or other vascular obstructions or collapse by tracing a blood vessel until sound is no longer heard.
 It is also used to confirm patency of dorsalis pedis arteries when edema or other conditions make manual palpation impractical.

 Kidneys

 Renal ultrasonography using duplex technique of a normal adult kidney, with the estimation of the systolic velocity (Vs), the diastolic velocity (Vd), acceleration time (AoAT), systolic acceleration (Ao Accel) and resistive index (RI).
 Red and blue colors in the color box represent flow towards and away from the transducer, respectively.
 The spectrogram below the B-mode image shows flow velocity (m/s) against time (s) obtained within the range gate.
 The small flash icons on the spectrogram represent initiation of the flow measurement.

 Doppler ultrasonography is widely used in renal ultrasonography.
 Renal vessels are easily depicted by the color Doppler technique in order to evaluate perfusion.
-Applying spectral Doppler to the renal artery and selected interlobular arteries, peak systolic velocities, resistive index, and acceleration curves can be estimated (Figure 4) (e.g., peak systolic velocity of the renal artery above 180 cm/s is a predictor of renal artery stenosis of more than 60%, and a resistive index, which is a calculated from peak systolic and end systolic velocity, above 0.70 is indicative of abnormal renovascular resistance).
+Applying spectral Doppler to the renal artery and selected interlobular arteries, peak systolic velocities, resistive index, and acceleration curves can be estimated (Figure 4) (e.g., peak systolic velocity of the renal artery above 180cm/s is a predictor of renal artery stenosis of more than 60%, and a resistive index, which is a calculated from peak systolic and end systolic velocity, above 0.70 is indicative of abnormal renovascular resistance).